Constitution of Armenia: Early constitutional history and drafting of the 1995 constitution

 Immediately after independence, the 1978 constitution, a replica of the Soviet Union's 1977 document, remained in effect except in cases where specific legislation superseded it.
 At the end of 1992, the president and the APM parliamentary delegates presented a draft constitution.
 They put forward a revised version in March 1993.
 Then, after nearly a year's work, a bloc of six opposition parties led by the Armenian Revolutionary Federation (ARF) presented an alternative constitution in January 1994 that would expand the parliament's power, limit that of the president, expand the authority of local government, allow Armenians everywhere to participate in governing the republic, and seek international recognition of the 1915 Genocide.
 As 1994 began, observers expected a long struggle before parliament adopted a final version.

 Structure of the constitution

 The Constitution of Armenia consists of a preamble (preface) and 9 chapters.
 The Preamble sets out the general principles and aims of the constitution (the Armenian people, based on the fundamental principles and national goals of Armenian statehood enshrined in the Declaration of Independence of Armenia, carrying out the sacred aspiration of the restoration of its sovereign state, dedicated to the strengthening of the homeland, prosperity, civic solidarity, affirming adherence to universal values, adopts the Constitution of the Republic of Armenia).
-The Preamble is also important from a legal point of view in that it refers to The Declaration on Independence of Armenia, adopted on August 23, 1990, thus raising the principles and goals of the Armenian statehood to a constitutional-legal level.
+The Preamble is also important from a legal point of view in that it refers to the Declaration on Independence of Armenia, adopted on August 23, 1990, thus raising the principles and goals of the Armenian statehood to a constitutional-legal level.
+This 1990 declaration cites the 1989 unification act by the legislative bodies of the Armenian Soviet Socialist Republic and the Nagorno-Karabakh Autonomous Oblast.
+It also calls for the recognition of the Armenian genocide.